What Systolic, Diastolic Blood Pressure Numbers Mean

 The person taking your blood pressure wraps the cuff around your upper arm.
-Some cuffs go around the forearm or wrist, but often they're not as accurate.
+Some cuffs go around the forearm or wrist, but often they aren't as accurate.

 Your doctor or nurse will use a stethoscope to listen to the blood moving through your artery.

-She’ll inflate the cuff to a pressure higher than your systolic blood pressure, and it will tighten around your arm.
-Then she'll release it.
-As the cuff deflates, the first sound she hears through the stethoscope is the systolic blood pressure.
+They’ll inflate the cuff to a pressure higher than your systolic blood pressure, and it will tighten around your arm.
+Then they’ll release it.
+As the cuff deflates, the first sound they hear through the stethoscope is the systolic blood pressure.
 It sounds like a whooshing noise.
 The point where this noise goes away marks the diastolic blood pressure.

 In a blood pressure reading, the systolic number always comes first, and then the diastolic number.
 For example, your numbers may be "120 over 80" or written as 120/80.

-- If your blood pressure is normal (less than 120/80), get it checked at least every 2 years or more frequently as your doctor suggests.
+- If your blood pressure is normal (less than 120/80), get it checked every year, or more often as your doctor suggests.

-Your doctor may also suggest that you check your pressure at home if she thinks you may have "white coat hypertension."
+Your doctor may also suggest that you check your pressure at home if they think you may have "white coat hypertension."
 It's a real condition.
 The stress of being in a doctor's office raises your blood pressure, but when you're home, it's normal.